 I’ll quote myself on this: “Foundationless frames have nothing but a little strip of plastic or wood near the top called a starter strip.
 The bees hang off the starter strip and construct their comb like they would in nature, creating cells the size they want them to be, not the size that’s imposed on them by following the pattern on a plastic foundation.”

 It’s argued that a colony is generally healthier when the honey bees are allowed to build comb as they would in nature — and this is about as close as it gets in a Langstroth hive.
 It’s part of the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
 I just wasn’t sure it was even possible in the cold climate of Newfoundland.
 But now that I see evidence it can work, I’m inspired.
 I love it.
 These honey bees are incredible.

-We added a second brood chamber to Hive #1 six days ago because the colony had drawn comb on at least 9 of the 10 frames.
+I added a second deep to Hive #1 six days ago because the colony had drawn comb on at least 9 of the 10 frames.
 They were ready to expand.
-We took about half the drawn frames, a mixture of brood and honey, and placed them in a second brood chamber, checker-boarding them using regular empty frames with foundation.
-We checker-boarded the original bottom brood chamber, too (that is, we placed an empty frame between all the frames with drawn out comb), but those empty bottom frames had no foundation, only a waxed starter strip and some wire between the frames to provide extra support for the comb.
+I took about half the drawn frames, a mixture of brood and honey, and placed them in a second brood chamber, checker-boarding them using regular empty frames with foundation.
+I checker-boarded the original bottom brood chamber, too (that is, I placed an empty frame between all the frames with drawn out comb), but those empty bottom frames had no foundation, only a waxed starter strip and some wire between the frames to provide extra support for the comb.
 Theoretically, the bees would build comb first by festooning — that’s when the bees hang off each other in a chain to determine the straightest line down on which to build the comb.
-Check out the photo on the left: That’s what I call festooning!
-Honey bees have been festooning for hundreds of millions of years.
+Honey bees have been festooning for millions of years.
 There’s no stopping them now.